Trinidad and Tobago: Local response

 The Ministry of Rural Development and Local Government, along with regional and municipal corporations, are the first responders to major disasters.
 Each corporation maintains a Disaster Management Unit (DMU) responsible for managing all phases of extreme weather events within their local area.
 In Tobago, the Tobago Emergency Management Agency (TEMA), under the Tobago House of Assembly, handles disaster and emergency management.
 The Trinidad and Tobago Fire Service acts as the primary emergency response agency.

 National coordination

 The Office of Disaster Preparedness and Management (ODPM), under the Ministry of Homeland Security, serves as the strategic coordinating agency.
 It plans, prepares, coordinates, and manages disaster response for the entire nation, and also coordinates Trinidad and Tobago's response to regional disasters.

-Specialized response
+Specialised response

 The Ministry of Energy and Energy Industries is responsible for the National Oil Spill Contingency Plan, coordinating all efforts related to oil spills on land and sea.

-Demographics

-The population of the country estimated at between 1.4 to 1.5 million by the mid 2020s.

-Ethnic groups

-The ethnic composition of Trinidad and Tobago reflects a history of conquest and immigration.
-While the earliest inhabitants were of indigenous heritage, the two dominant groups in the country are now those of Indian-South Asian heritage and those of sub-Saharan African heritage.